C0DYM/Local-Meshcore-Config/README.md

 - Re-check the **Required RF Profile** values (frequency/bandwidth/SF/CR)
 - Ensure you have an antenna attached to the correct RF port
 - Verify you saved settings and the radio rebooted
+- Try increasing the height at which your radio can Tx/Rx from

-### “I can see nodes but DMs don’t work”
+### “DMs don’t work”
 - Both devices must have each other added as contacts
-- Confirm you’re messaging the correct contact (custom names help)
+- Both users must be active on the mesh - DMs are not saved when the recipient is offline

 ---